corsicanu/9820-bootloaders_and_modems/README.md

 involved in this for your failures, you are the only one choosing to mess up with your device.
 All the files here are pulled from official firmwares of the devices mentioned.
 ```

+### WARNING!!!
+DO NOT FLASH DEVICE_TREE UNLESS YOU WERE TOLD TO, BEFORE DOING BAD THINGS TO YOUR DEVICE YOU BETTER CHECK OUT WITH YOUR LOCAL DEV

 ## Instructions:
 **1. Update via TWRP:**